 Feeling like an imposter is something that those with depression are familiar with.
 We feel like we stand out like a sore thumb; for all the wrong reasons.
 It’s as though we just don’t fit it with other people; their ideals, their expectations, their perspectives, their abilities.
 Everyone seems cleverer, stronger, more beautiful, more deserving, more organised, more rational, more talented, more…everything good.

 The very nature of depression is that it feeds on those thoughts.
-We do pretend we’re ‘fine’ and try to hide the pain we’re suffering which is a way of deceiving people into thinking we’re feeling better than we are.
+We pretend we’re ‘fine’ and try to hide the pain we’re suffering.
+It deceives people into thinking we’re feeling better than we are.

 When good things happen to us, we feel as though it’s a joke, a mistake.
 That it must come with a caveat.
 As though we’ve been on the receiving end of a big dose of luck.
 It was nothing to do with any skills, hard work, ability, we may have.
 Nope.
 Just luck.
 The ‘good thing’ just doesn’t reconcile with how we feel about ourselves.

 We feel as though we’re lacking in some way, inadequate.
 That we just don’t match up.
 Other people are placed on a pedestal, and we’re waaaay down there, in the gutter somewhere.
 We feel undeserving of their love, attention, and kindness.
 The constant fear of being ‘found out’ that we’re not good enough.
 The nagging fear that when they find out the total truth about who we are, they’ll leave.

 We crave acknowledgement yet, compliments feel insincere.
 They’re ‘just saying XYZ to be nice’.
 They can’t possibly mean it.
 Besides, we have 100,000,000,000,000,000 reasons we can name to counter the compliment anyway.